-Options for window treatments can feel unlimited and limited at the same time.
-While there’s an overwhelming number of patterns, fabrics, textures, and materials, you can feel locked in.
+Options for window treatments can feel unlimited and limiting at the same time.
+While there’s an overwhelming number of patterns, fabrics, textures and materials, you can feel locked in.
 It’s either curtains or blinds.

 Unless you get creative.

 Yes, window coverings must provide privacy and control over the amount of natural light in your home.
 But they can also be a statement-making part of your home’s decor.
 If you’re bored of blinds and curtains, explore these out-of-the-box ideas to cover your windows.

 Curtains and blinds are common.
 But shutters are actually more traditional, predating glass windows themselves.
 You’re probably accustomed to seeing shutters outside the home.
 Most are purely decorative.
 And if they are functional, they’re not convenient to open and close.
 Flipped to the inside, shutters offer function and a classic yet unique style.

 Different shutter styles offer various levels of coverage and give you design options.
 Mount shutters on both sides of your window to frame it or place a wider shutter on one side.
 Louvered shutters work like blinds.
 You can close them entirely or open the louvers to let in light and fresh air.
 Board and batten and panel shutters are solid — completely blocking out the window when in place.

 Paint your sashes and frames.

 One of the simplest ways to bring beauty to your windows is to paint them.
 Not the glass, of course.
 The sashes and frames.
 Painting your sashes and frames a bold color outside your standard color and finish options gives you a modern, dramatic look.
 Black window frames can be a modern and sophisticated look.
 However, this is only an option if you have wood windows.
 Painting vinyl or fiberglass windows is not recommended.
 It could damage your windows and void your warranty.

 Not every window has trim, an apron, or even a sill.
 That may leave the window looking too bare for your tastes.